 According to the National Association of Colleges and Employers, employers begin recruiting interns eight months before the internship's start date.
 Most MBA programs ask students to complete an internship during the summer between their first and second years, therefore students should begin searching for an internship once they begin their MBA program.

 Some colleges and universities use their extensive networks to place students in internships related to their specialization, which can save students time in looking for a potential placement.

 How to Find MBA Internships

 Students can use the following resources to explore potential MBA internship opportunities.

 MBA Internship Databases

-- Indeed: Job database site Indeed also offers many listings for MBA internships.
-Users can refine their search by location, company, industry, experience level, and whether the internship is paid or unpaid.
+Indeed lists many MBA internship opportunities.
+Users can refine their search by location, company, industry, experience level, and pay.

-- Glassdoor: Another popular job database, Glassdoor hosts thousands of listings for MBA internships.
-The site also allows users to set up email alerts to notify them of new internships.
+Another popular job database, Glassdoor posts many MBA internship opportunities.
+The site also allows users to set up email alerts to notify them of new opportunities.

-- LinkedIn: Though best known as a social hub, LinkedIn also offers MBA internship listings through its Jobs section.
+LinkedIn offers MBA internship listings through its Jobs section.
 Users can filter results by industry, job type, function, distance, and experience level.

-- WayUp: One of the top online job and internship databases, WayUp seeks to connect employers and current or recent students.
-The site includes substantial listings for MBA internship opportunities.
+One of the top online job and internship databases, WayUp seeks to connect employers and current or recent students.
+The site includes substantial MBA internship opportunities.